-Occupation-based assessment, knowledge translation, well-being and
+Occupation-based assessment, knowledge translation, well-being, admissions best-practices

-Bridget Hahn, OTD, OTR/L, is an assistant professor and the academic coordinator in the Department of Occupational Therapy.
-She comes to Rush with experience in inpatient and outpatient physical rehabilitation and currently has clinical time in the geriatric primary care setting at Rush, alongside her teaching and administrative duties.
+Bridget Hahn, OTD, OTR/L, is an assistant professor and the director of admissions in the Department of Occupational Therapy.
+She comes to RUSH with experience in inpatient and outpatient physical rehabilitation and currently has clinical time in the geriatric primary care setting at Rush, alongside her teaching and administrative duties.
 Her passion lies in occupation-based practice, knowledge translation, holistic admissions, inclusivity, and clinician well-being.
 Her doctoral work focused on overcoming barriers to utilization of the Assessment of Motor and Process Skills in a rehabilitation setting.